chrishengler/twaddle/docs/persistent.md

 In some cases it may be desirable to retain labels for use across multiple sentences but not synchronizers, or vice versa.
-Label-only and synchronizer-only persistent modes are also available with the `persistent_labels` and `persistent_synchronizers` options on the TwaddleRunner.
-Setting the generic `persistent` option to `True` forces persistence for both labels and synchronizers regardless of these parameters.
+Label-only and synchronizer-only persistent modes are also available with the `persistent_labels`, `persistent_synchronizers`, and `persistent_patterns` options on the TwaddleRunner.
+Setting the generic `persistent` option to `True` forces all persistence kinds to be active regardless of these parameters.

 ### Label-only